pitthexai/IEEE_ICHI_EBAICWorkshop/README.md

-# The first International Workshop on Ethics and Bias of Artificial Intelligence in Clinical Applications (EBAIC 2023)
+# The First International Workshop on Ethics and Bias of Artificial Intelligence in Clinical Applications (EBAIC 2023)
 # Tutorial/Hackathon

 ## Track II: Medical Imaging